Pinterest Hidden Image

 Can I make this vegan pumpkin cheesecake without cashews?

-Absolutely, you can swap the cashews with sunflower seeds or macadamia nuts.
+You can swap the cashews with sunflower seeds or macadamia nuts.
 Simply soak them as you would with cashews.

 🎃 More Vegan Pumpkin Recipes